MastarCheeze/study-notes/computer-science/internet.md

 ### Session cookies

-> Deleted when browser is closed
+> Deleted when browser is closed \
+> Stored in RAM

 ### Persistent cookies

-> Stored by browser \
-> until expired or deleted by user
+> Stored until expired / deleted by user \
+> Stored in secondary storage

 ## How web pages are requested